Rebecca Alexander: Early life and education

 Rebecca Ann Alexander was born into a Jewish family on February 4, 1979, in Oakland, California, to mother Terry Pink Alexander and father David Alexander, an attorney.
-She has two siblings; a twin brother, Daniel, and older brother Peter Alexander, a journalist and White House correspondent for NBC News.
+She has two siblings; a twin brother, Kevin, and older brother Peter Alexander, a journalist and White House correspondent for NBC News.

 Alexander was diagnosed with vision loss at age twelve, originally diagnosed as retinitis pigmentosa.
 While in school she played soccer and participated in the Maccabiah Games, as well as attending Temple Sinai in Oakland.
 At age eighteen, a fall from a second-story window resulted in months of physical rehabilitation and delayed her start to college.
 When she began college, she began experiencing tinnitus, and received a diagnosis of Usher syndrome type III at age twenty.

 Alexander earned an undergraduate degree from the University of Michigan and double master's degrees from Columbia University in social work and public health.